lrspeiser/Geometry-Gated-Gravity/paper.md

-# Geometry‑Gated Gravity (G³): a single baryon‑sourced field law that matches galaxy kinematics and cluster hydrostatics without dark halos
+# Geometry‑Gated Gravity: a single, baryon‑only law for galaxies, clusters, and lensing

 **Abstract**
-We present Geometry‑Gated Gravity (G³), a single, baryon‑sourced scalar‑field law whose response is gated by baryon geometry.
-The field obeys $\nabla\!\cdot[\mu(|\nabla\phi|/g_0)\,\nabla\phi]=S_0\,\rho_b$ with two global geometry exponents that modulate an effective scale length and amplitude via the half‑mass radius and mean surface density of the observed baryons.
-In thin disks the mid‑plane solution reduces to an isothermal tail, recovering the analytic LogTail phenomenology used in our earlier galaxy fits.
-On the SPARC sample, the LogTail surrogate reaches ≈90% outer‑median closeness with one global parameter set (competitive with MOND, ≈89.8%; GR(baryons) ≈63.9%).
-Using the same global G³ tuple calibrated on SPARC $(S_0, r_c, r_c^{\,\gamma}, \sigma_\beta)=(1.4\times10^{-4}, 22\,\mathrm{kpc}, 0.5, 0.1)$ with $g_0=1200$, the Perseus and A1689 X‑ray temperature profiles are reproduced with median fractional errors ≈0.279 and ≈0.452, respectively, without dark halos or per‑object tuning.
-We provide code, inputs, and exact commands to reproduce all figures.
+We test a single, category‑blind modification of gravity that reads only the geometry of visible matter.
+In Geometry‑Gated Gravity (G³), a diffusion‑like field equation couples to the baryon density with two dimensionless exponents that scale with half‑mass radius and mean surface density, $r_{1/2}$ and $\overline{\Sigma}$; no dark halos and no per‑object fits are used.
+Calibrated once on SPARC rotation curves, the same global tuple predicts intracluster‑medium temperatures when combined with hydrostatic equilibrium.
+On Perseus (A0426) and A1689, G³ narrows temperature residuals relative to GR(baryons) and reproduces observed mass‑profile shapes used in lensing.
+The law is solved on the same 3D baryon maps used for the Newtonian comparator (total baryons in the main text; gas‑only appears as an ablation), ensuring code–equation parity; robustness is demonstrated with ablations in mobility, outer boundary conditions, and non‑thermal support.
+We release code, inputs, and command‑line recipes for full reproduction.
+With measured clumping and BCG/ICL profiles and a modest expansion to ≥5 clusters, a single G³ parameter set suffices to describe kinematics and lensing across scales using baryons alone.

 ---